-Brazilian Portuguese learners, have we got a pocket-sized treat for you!
+Brazilian Portuguese learners, have I got a pocket-sized treat for you!

 You can explore the language, culture and even cuisine of Brazil all from your phone.

-Whether you’re hoping to boost your language skills, prepare for a trip to São Paulo or just familiarize yourself with local life in Brazil, there are fun and handy apps that’ll add a whole new dimension to your learning experience.
+Whether you’re hoping to boost your language skills, prepare for a trip to São Paulo or just familiarize yourself with local life in Brazil, here are some fun and handy apps that’ll add a whole new dimension to your learning experience.

 How to Use Brazilian Apps to Their Full Potential